boxyhq/jackson/README.md

 - [Node.js](https://nodejs.org/en) at version `18.14.2` or higher

 > It is generally a good idea to install and maintain Node.js versions using a version manager like [nvm](https://github.com/nvm-sh/nvm) or [nvs](https://github.com/jasongin/nvs) on Windows.
-More [information available here](https://schalkneethling.com/posts/installing-node-and-managing-versions).
+More [information is available here](https://schalkneethling.com/posts/installing-node-and-managing-versions).

 #### Clone the repository